vnniciusg/gans-image-generation/README.md

 ├── pyproject.toml        # Project configuration and dependencies
 ├── README.md             # Project documentation
-├── src/                  # Source code for the project │   ├── data/             # Data loading and preprocessing utilities │   ├── model/            # GAN model components (Generator and Discriminator) │   ├── train/            # Training loop and related utilities
+├── src/                  # Source code for the project │   ├── config/           # Configuration file for the project │   ├── data/             # Data loading and preprocessing utilities
+│   ├── model/            # GAN model components (Generator and Discriminator) │   ├── train/            # Training loop and related utilities
 │   └── utils/            # Helper functions and utilities
+├── assets/               # Generated images and other assets ├── checkpoints/          # Directory for saving model checkpoints ├── logs/                 # Directory for TensorBoard logs
 ```

 ## Requirements